arnav-pophale/NeuroStock-Analyzer/README.md

 - Plotly
 - Matplotlib

-Project Motivation
+Project Motivation:
 This project was built to explore the intersection of natural language processing and financial markets, and to demonstrate the ability to build and deploy a data-driven application.

-Limitations & Future Improvements
+Limitations & Future Improvements:
 Uses a general-purpose sentiment model; finance-specific NLP models could improve accuracy Future versions may include live news ingestion and social media sentiment Potential expansion into predictive modeling and backtesting strategies

-Disclaimer
+Disclaimer:
 This project is for educational purposes only and does not constitute financial advice.

 ## Run Locally